 These are by far the best fudgy brownies on the block!
 They encompass all the essential elements of life changing fudgy almond flour brownies and are sure to satisfy that chocolate craving:

-- Texture - crispy edges with a crackled top, just like your favorite regular brownies.
+- Texture - Crispy edges with a crackled top, just like your favorite regular brownies.

-- Density - super fudgy but hold their form once sliced
+- Density - Super fudgy but hold their form once sliced, the best part!

-These paleo brownies has received SO much love from you all that I adapted it into a brownie pie and a super fudgy brownie cookie!
-Be sure to check out these recipes and my edible brownie batter too if you're a die-hard brownie lover like myself.
+This almond flour brownie recipe has received SO much love from you all that I adapted it into a brownie pie and a super fudgy brownie cookie!
+Be sure to check out these recipes and my edible brownie batter too if you love chocolate!

 - Dark chocolate - Yes, this recipe calls for real chocolate!
 This is what give the brownies a rich chocolate taste.
 Use high-quality dairy-free chocolate if possible.

 - Coconut oil - Melted into the chocolate to provide moisture to the brownies.
 Swap with avocado oil or melted butter if needed.

 - Cacao powder + Espresso powder - Used to add even more intense chocolate flavor to the brownies.
 Just a little bit of espresso powder (instant espresso) elevates the deep hints of cocoa.
 Use unsweetened cocoa powder if needed.